SpaceX (Space Exploration Technologies Corp.)

 SpaceX’s latest rocket, Starship, is currently being developed in Boca Chica, Texas.
 Starship makes use of a new engine, the Raptor, as Starship uses Methane rather than RP-1 as a fuel.
 This use of Methane is essential, as SpaceX’s goal is for Starship to be the vehicle to bring humans to Mars.
 Methane can be generated with Carbon Dioxide and the water from ice on Mars.
 This opens the possibility of refueling and launching back to Earth.
 Starship booster, known as Super Heavy, may have up to 32 raptor engines once development is complete.
 Development is moving quickly, and SpaceX is aiming to have an orbital flight of Starship by the end of this year.
 Starship will have both a reuseable first and second stage.
 The second stage will land in a unique bellyflop profile to reduce the amount of fuel needed to land.

-Most recently, we saw the high-altitude flight test of Starship SN15.
+The most recent flight test was the high-altitude flight test of Starship SN15.
 This was the first successful high-altitude test.
 The Starship prototype took flight on its three raptor engines, shut down each in turn, then flipped into a bellyflop position for its descent.
 Using the fins, Starship is able to control its descent, before relighting the Raptor engines and going vertical to land.

 There are extremely ambitious plans for the Superheavy Booster recovery.
 Musk shared on twitter that SpaceX plans to catch the booster with the launch tower, using the grid fins to support the booster.